decretist/ICMCL17/paper/ICMCL17.md

 -- 56,713 and 14,255 words respectively -- might reasonably be
-expected to include a few hundred unique lemmas, but CLTK reported many thousands (over four thousand just for the first-recension *dicta*), the overwhelming majority of which were false positives with no readily detectable pattern.[^6] For my purposes at least, lemmatization was not ready for prime time, and that remained the case for many years, from around 2014 through around 2020.
+expected to include a few hundred unique lemmas, but CLTK reported many thousands (over four thousand just for the first-recension *dicta*), the overwhelming majority of which were false positives.[^6] For my purposes at least, lemmatization was not ready for prime time, and that remained the case for many years, from around 2014 through around 2020.

 That changed in early 2021, when Mike Kestemont made me aware of the PIE lemmatizer.
-Kestemont is a researcher at the Universiy of Antwerp specializing in medieval Latin and Middle Dutch literature.
-He is also a leading figure in the field of computational text analysis whose advice on such matters I very much make it my business to seek and follow.
+Kestemont is a researcher at the Universiy of Antwerp specializing in medieval Latin and Middle Dutch literature and also a leading figure in the field of computational text analysis.
 The early results of my experiments with using PIE to lemmatize the *dicta* data set were reasonably promising, so it was with some reluctance that I set aside the work in order to complete my dissertation.